mylinuxforwork/dotfiles/README.md

 The easiest way to install the ML4W Dotfiles is to use the ML4W Dotfiles Installer App.

-[You can download the app here.](https://gitlab.com/stephan-raabe/dotfiles/-/raw/dev/apps/installer.AppImage) (Right click + Save link as... into your Downloads Folder)
+[You can download the app here.](https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/apps/installer.AppImage) (Right click + Save link as... into your Downloads Folder)

 ```
-# 0.)
-Install required packages
-sudo pacman -S wget fuse2 # If wget or libfuse.so.2 is not installed

 # 1.)
 Change to the Downloads folder
 cd ~/Downloads